wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

     > **parameters** (optional elements that define values that are passed in when the template is executed).
         The value for the Parameters key is an array of parameter objects that represents the dynamic inputs for the JSON template.
-        Each of the parameter objects has a name that is used to pass values in the template at runtime and is referenced within the JSON itself in other sections.
+        Each of the parameter objects has a name that is used to pass values in to the template at runtime and is referenced within the JSON itself in other sections.

-    > **variables** (optional elements that define the values that are used when template is executed).
+    > **variables** (optional elements that define the values that are used when the template is executed).
         You can have static variables (static string) or dynamic variables (because they have a template expression).

     > **resources** (a required element that defines the resources that are deployed or updated in a resource group).